Duet3D/wiki-content/User_manual/RepRapFirmware/RepRapFirmware_overview.md

 * [Serial SCARA](/User_manual/Machine_configuration/Configuration_SCARA), five-bar parallel SCARA
 * [Hangprinter](/User_manual/Machine_configuration/Configuration_Hangprinter)
 * [Polar](/User_manual/Machine_configuration/Configuration_Polar)
-* Additionally, RepRapFirmware can support any kinematics for which the movement of each axis is a linear combination of the movement of the motors.
+* Additionally, RepRapFirmware can support **any kinematics for which the movement of each axis is a linear combination of the movement of the motors**.
 The relationship between axis movement and motor movement is defined by a matrix; see GCode [M669](/User_manual/Reference/Gcodes/M669).

 # Checking firmware versions